**This blog post was updated on November 25, 2022.**

 However, like any site with user-generated content, identifying and removing stories that violate the terms can take time, which means that they’ll be up and able to be read for a while.
 Other potential subjects that kids may encounter include depictions of incest, toxic relationships, predation, and torture.

-Dangers Kids May Face
+Dangers Kids May Face on Wattpad

-Some writers may use Wattpad to express dark and dysfunctional parts of their lives as a way to heal, but kids that stumble across these types of stories may not be emotionally prepared to handle the subject matter.
+Some writers may use Wattpad to express dark and dysfunctional parts of their lives as a way to heal, but kids that stumble across these types of stories on Wattpad may not be emotionally prepared to handle the subject matter.
 Kids struggling with disordered eating, for example, may be triggered by graphic descriptions of anorexia — it may even encourage them to engage in such behavior.

-Another danger is the glorification of predatory or incestual relationships, including student/teacher, daddy/daughter, or daddy/son situations.
+Another danger is the glorification of predatory or incestuous relationships, including student/teacher, daddy/daughter, or daddy/son situations.
 These stories can make kids think these types of relationships are OK, when in actuality they’re illegal and highly dangerous.

 Also, it’s important to remember that Wattpad is a social platform, so there’s always a chance that strangers could open lines of communication with kids — both in DMs and in story comments.
 Because Wattpad is about showcasing writing skills, predators often use flattery and compliments as a way into kids’ lives, making them feel special while putting them at ease.

 According to Wattpad’s terms of service, users must be 13 or older to get an account.
 This doesn’t mean that it’s appropriate for all kids, though.
 Talk with your child about their desire to use Wattpad as well as your concerns and the dangers involved.
 Ask them if they know what Wattpad is known for.
 At the end of the day, encouraging your kids to write can be a great thing — as long as they know they can always come to you if they find something that makes them feel uncomfortable online.
+Additionally, you can take advantage of Bark, an app to help keep your child safe online with our content monitoring feature.

+If you're new to the parenting in a tech world community, you may find yourself wondering "What are nudes?"
 Whether you’ve discovered that your child is sending nudes or you just want to be prepared in case it happens, you can probably guess that it’s a complicated situation to deal with.
 When we were growing up, creating and sharing naked photos wasn’t really a thing (unless someone had a Polaroid, and even then, they couldn’t be shared instantly).

 But things have changed.
-According to a recent report published in JAMA Pediatrics, 1 in 4 kids will admit to sexting.
+According to a report published in JAMA Pediatrics, 1 in 4 kids will admit to sexting.
 24/7 access to devices — along with surging hormones and intense peer pressure — have all contributed to the rise of sexting with today’s generation of teens and tweens.
 Chances are, your kids will at least have a friend that is sending or receiving them, even if they don’t.
 They may even receive unsolicited nude photos, which is a form of sexual harassment that can provoke a range of negative psychological effects, including stress, anxiety, shame, and — since online activities often spill into the real world — even fear for their physical safety.

 We know all families are different and possess unique values when it comes to sexual content.
 This blog post aims to help you have productive conversations with your child while also providing some insight into the world kids live in today.

-Understand the Pressures Kids Face Today
+Understand the Pressures Kids Face Associated with Sending Nudes

 It was only a matter of time before sexting and sending nudes would become a common (but still risky) activity for kids.
 Nearly a decade ago, an article revealed that “sexting is the new first base,” identifying a social trend that is still common in the halls of middle and high schools across the country.
 Sending, receiving, and asking for nudes has become the first step in many romantic and sexual advances.